lsst-ts/observatory-ops-docs/Safety/summit-contact-numbers.rst

 Control Room Numbers
 ====================

-- Summit control room right side: 844

-- Summit control room left side: 843
+- Summit control room: 843

 - La Serena Base control room (phones 1 and 2): 1021, 1022

 To dial into the control rooms from an outside line:  *+56 512205 + extension*.

-For example, summit control room right side: + 56 512205844
+For example, summit control room: +56 512205843

 .. _summit-contact-numbers-non-emergency-numbers:

 Non-Emergency Numbers
 =====================

+Using the control room telephone, dial: 9 512 205 XXX

 - Rubin Casino: 593